bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 - `hour` derived from built-in `datetime` hourly time stamp.
 (MySQL `HOUR()` function)
 - `dayofweek` derived from built-in `datetime` hourly time stamp.
 (MySQL `DAYOFWEEK()` function)
 - `month` derived from built-in `datetime` hourly time stamp.
 (MySQL `DAYOFWEEK()` function)
+- `is_daylight`, calculated by comparing datetime field to daily sunrise/sunset values.

 I derived additional records for hours when people would be traveling to, attending, or traveling away from home games of 4 teams.
 I used SQL to `SELECT` start times for pro sporting events and then `INSERT` new records for the additional time periods. (`INSERT INTO...
 SELECT`)